CR4YU/ScoreBoard/README.md

 All methods' implementations are simple operations in Set collection.

+### Assumptions
+- Points cannot be less than 0
+- Points can be updated by any value, subsequent changes can "subtract"
+- Matches of teams A,B and B,A cannot be at the same time

 ### Possible improvements:
 - Care about concurrent updates.
 Race condition is possible.
 - Add more complex object for storing summary.
 For now, it is a string.
 - Add fields to *Game* to save information about starting time
 - Add method to return game length
+- Add technical and business validation of teams names

 ### Runnings tests:
 ```